jlparkI/AntPack/docs/db_search_tutorial.rst

 scalable algorithm to cluster the database (AntPack will provide additional options for this soon!)

+Search and clustering will generally be much faster on solid state drives (SSD) than hard drives so we recommend constructing on SSD where possible.
+Typical disk space usage is about 6 GB per 10 million single chains and possibly more if there is a large amount of associated metadata that you want to store for each sequence.

 To search or cluster an existing database, use a LocalDBSearchTool, e.g.:::